mcollina/autocannon/README.md

 Track the progress of your autocannon, programmatically.

 * `instance`: The instance of autocannon. _REQUIRED_.
 * `opts`: Configuration options for tracking.
-This can have the following attibutes. _OPTIONAL_.
+This can have the following attributes. _OPTIONAL_.
     * `outputStream`: The stream to output to. default: `process.stderr`.
     * `renderProgressBar`: A truthy value to enable the rendering of the progress bar. default: `true`.
     * `renderResultsTable`: A truthy value to enable the rendering of the results table. default: `true`.